OLG Annual Accessibility Status Report

 - We Celebrate our Difference

-The Status Report includes accessibility initiatives completed in 2022 which align with the OLG’s Multi-year Accessibility Plan.
+The 2025 Status Report includes updates on completed accessibility initiatives that are in alignment with the OLG's Multi-year Accessibility Plan.

 Integrated Accessibility Standards Regulation (IASR)